 Check each law school's requirements and instructions: While most law schools ask for an open-ended essay, the prompt may differ by school.
 You should also check each law school's page length or word/character specifications.
 Generally, a two-page, double-spaced essay is the standard.

 Try to sound like a lawyer: You should not include legalese or complex language in your statement because you are applying to law school!
 Avoid rhetorical flourishes and language that you think sounds sophisticated.
 Clarity and concision of presentation are valued in both your personal statement and in the practice of law.

 Forget that you're applying to a professional school: Try to avoid cliches or overly colloquial phrasing.
 Law school admissions committees will be put off by informal language in your application materials.
 You should consider this as one of your first professional exercises in your law school career.

 Include direct quotations: Avoid using other people's quotations (and direct quotes in general).
 As stated, the purpose of your personal statement is to demonstrate your own voice.
 Instead of quoting, try to paraphrase using explanatory details.
 Even when quoting yourself, you probably will not remember the exact words or phrasing you used.

 Title your personal statement: The theme of your narrative should be apparent to the reader through the content of your statement.
 Including a title is distracting and a waste of valuable space.

 Use your personal statement to justify your other application materials: The personal statement is not an appropriate place to provide context for a poor GPA or standardized test score.
-If you are concerned about your "numbers," and if you believe that additional information would help the reader to understand your performance, include a separate "supplemental statement."
+If you are concerned about your "numbers," and if you believe that additional information would help the reader to understand your performance, include a separate "supplemental statement" or addendum.
 This information is important to the Admissions Committees, but it should not be the focus of your personal statement.